4.9 out of 5 49,130 reviews

 But what about all of the so-called 'negatives' that come with driving an EV, from charging issues to range anxiety?
 Spend any time online and you'll likely see arguments made against EV enjoyment.

-The GOOD news here is that much of what you might have read about EVs is mired in myth and misinformation.
+The GOOD news here is that much of the negative press about EVs is simply myth and misinformation.

 To reassure you about your leasing choices, we've put together a handy myth-busting guide, which talks you through some of the key issues - including battery longevity and the public charging infrastructure - to completely dispel any lingering fears you might have about joining the electric revolution.